Welcome to the Dornsife School of Public Health at Drexel University!

+Welcome to the Dornsife School of Public Health at Drexel University!

 - Review the New First-Year Student Checklist, the Graduate College’s Checklist of New Student Resources, or the Graduate Admissions Student Checklist.

-- Join your class’s Facebook Group and follow all DSPH social media accounts:
+- Join your programs’s Facebook Group and follow all DSPH social media accounts:

 - Download the DrexelOne mobile app to see an overview of Welcome Week events and announcements.